First impressions last a lifetime.

 - Pat your face dry – don’t rub it as this can irritate the follicles and you could get ingrown hairs

-- Apply an aftershave balm that is packed with essential oils that are going to rejuvenate your skin.
+- Apply a natural aftershave balm that is packed with essential oils that are going to rejuvenate your skin.
 Do your research to find what oils and products will work best for your skin type.
 NOTE: Aftershave is not a substitute for cologne so it shouldn’t be applied as such.

-- Moisturize your skin – This is different from the aftershave balm.
+- Use a face moisturizer – This is different from the aftershave balm.
 Our skin is porous and absorbs water.
-As such it needs to be replenished with a quality product that will help retain moisture.
+As such it needs to be replenished with a high-quality natural face moisturizer that will help retain moisture.